DS-Meena/Learning-ML/Information_Theory_calculator/README.md

 # Information Theory

 Information Theory, pioneered by Claude Shannon, is a field that studies the quantification, storage, and communication of information.

-We will create a calculator that calculates the entropy, cross-encropy and KL divergence loss.

 Let's explore some fundamental concepts:

 ## Information Content 💰